$27.84-$34.49 hourly / $4,825.50-$5,977.94 monthly / $57,906.00-$71,735.28 annual

 Use of computer equipment

-Effectively utilize computer software to design records, create and maintain files, manipulate data, format reports and publish final documents
+Effectively utilize the features of computer software such as Word, Excel, Access, Photoshop, and Adobe Acrobat and resources such as the business warehouse and PeopleSoft queries to create and maintain files, retrieve data, manipulate data, format reports, and publish final documents

 Evaluate work methods and efficiency